-I made a hard decision to give up my bookshelves and the hit the highway.
+I made a hard decision to give up my bookshelves and hit the highway.
 Part of that involved tossing a lot of magic books in the recycling bin, and sending even more off to certain doom.

 The object of the game was to convert a huge, heavy library of books, and hundreds of DVDs into digital form.
 Some of it I did myself, but many off the books were sent off to a scanning service.